 |✔ Light Brewing||?
 Spitfire||✔ Black Ox Brew|

-Both Light Brewing and Black Ox Brew continue to be a fairly even decision in performance.
+Both Light Brewing and Black Ox Brew continue to be a fairly even choice in performance.
 The decision is ultimately up to how much complexity you desire or if you feel the need for additional Energy.
 Be aware that the Anima Power Grandmaster's Lesson will also grant you the Light Brewing Talent for free and allow you to select another option on the row if you have chosen it.

-Spitfire deserves a special mention as being a possibly useful choice of Talent within Torghast, provided you are making use of Charring Passions as a legendary and are acquiring Anima Powers that increase the damage of Blackout Kick or Spinning Crane Kick.
+Spitfire deserves a special mention as being a possibly useful Talent within Torghast, provided you are making use of Charring Passions as a legendary and are acquiring Anima Powers that increase the damage of Blackout Kick or Spinning Crane Kick.

 Level 35 Talents for a Brewmaster Monk in Torghast